Harfenlabor/harfenlabor.com/exampleSite/content/aboutpage.md

 **Scientific Advisory Boards**

 In order to insure scientific rigour and depth of research, each of the Harfenlabor's projects is guided by a scientific advisory board.

-The Barberini Harp Project has benefited greatly through the strategic guidance, resources and knowledge lent it by the member of its Scientific Advisory Board:
+The Barberini Harp Project has benefited greatly through the strategic guidance, resources and knowledge lent it by the members of its Scientific Advisory Board:

 Dr. Alexandra Ziane, musicologist